Bridport Arts Newsletter

 Non-Executive Director

 Tamsin is committed to championing equality, diversity and inclusion in all the work she does.
-She is the organiser of Dorset Youth Pride, an inclusive event for the LGBTQ+ community held at Shire Hall Museum.

 Non-Executive Director